 Have you ever got that feeling of “I don’t like people anymore!”?
 I sure have.
+In this article, we’ll discuss what you can do about it.
 It’s when you feel that you’re just fed up with the way people act, the way they think, and how and what they talk about.

 While it’s okay to feel that way from time to time, it can sometimes stand in your way of socializing, meeting great people, and making friends.
 It can stop you from having the social life you want, for months, or even years.